i-RIC/gui_user_manual/source/04/04/03_riv_data.rst

 .. figure:: images/example_riv_disp_setting.png
    :width: 400pt

-   Example of changing [River Survey Data] display setting
+   Example of changing [Cross-Section Data] display setting

 When you select [Display Setting], the [Display Setting] dialog (:numref:`image_riv_display_setting_dialog`) will open.
-When [Visible] check box inside [Background Color] group box is checked, [River Survey Data] region background is painted.
+When [Visible] check box inside [Background Color] group box is checked, [Cross-Section Data] region background is painted.
 When [Visible] check box inside [Crosssection Lines] group box is checked, the cross-section lines are drawn just below the transverse line, with the Z-scale and color in that group box.